orchetect/TimecodeKit/README.md

 - Convert timecode values to timecode display string, and vice-versa
 - Convert timecode values to real wall-clock time, and vice-versa
 - Convert timecode to # of samples at any audio sample-rate, and vice-versa
-- Granular timecode validation
-- Support for Days as a timecode component (which Cubase supports as part of its timecode format)
 - Support for Subframes
+- Support for Days as a timecode component (some DAWs including Cubase support > 24 hour timecode)
 - Common math operations between timecodes: add, subtract, multiply, divide
+- Granular timecode validation
 - Form a `Range` or `Stride` between two timecodes
 - Conforms to `Codable`
 - A `Formatter` object that can format timecode and also provide an `NSAttributedString` showing invalid timecode components using alternate attributes (such as red text color)